 1. Best budget destination: Freycinet, Tasmania

 September is prime whale watching season across Australia's eastern coast.
-For a more budget-friendly option, you can hit up your local such as Sydney, Hervey Bay, Gold Coast and Fraser Island to catch these magnificent mammals, but for something different, try Great Oyster Bay in Freycinet.
+Budget-friendly and local options to catch these magnificent mammals include Sydney, Hervey Bay, Gold Coast and Fraser Island, but for something different, try Great Oyster Bay in Freycinet.

-- Top September events: Whale migration, Great Eastern Wine Weekend, Blooming Tasmania Flower and Garden Festival.
+- Top September events: Whale migration, Junction Arts Festival (5–9 September), Great Eastern Wine Weekend (8–9 September), Tamar Valley Writers Festival (14–16 September) and Blooming Tasmania Flower and Garden Festival (22–23 September).